 • Custom

 CIDR Block: You can specify the CIDR block.
-For details, see Modifying the CIDR Block.
+For details, see Changing the CIDR Block of a Standard Queue (Discarded and Not Recommended).
 If DLI enhanced datasource connection is used, the CIDR block of the DLI queue cannot overlap with that of the data source.

 Recommended CIDR block: